Paul Bennewitz: Death and legacy

 In 1999, the Albuquerque Tribune anniversary page featured mention of Paul and Cindy's 50th anniversary.

 Paul Bennewitz died on June 23, 2003.
 He was buried at Santa Fe National Cemetery.

-In 2005, the book "Project Beta: The Story of Paul Bennewitz, National Security, and the Creation of a Modern UFO Myth" by Greg Bishop further publicized the events.
+In 2005, the book Project Beta: The Story of Paul Bennewitz, National Security, and the Creation of a Modern UFO Myth by Greg Bishop further publicized the events.
 Mark Pilkington's book about the project, also called Mirage Men, was published in 2010 by Constable & Robinson.
-The book was adapted into the 2013 documentary "Mirage Men".
-Former special agent for the U.S. Air Force Office of Special Investigations Richard Doty claimed that in the 1980s he was tasked with hoaxing documents and feeding false information to UFO researchers, including Bennewitz.
+The book was adapted into the 2013 documentary Mirage Men.

+Former special agent for the U.S. Air Force Office of Special Investigations Richard C. Doty claimed that in the 1980s he was tasked with hoaxing documents and feeding false information to UFO researchers, including Bennewitz.